General’s Shoulder Boards

 Description automatically generated with medium confidence

 Here is a very interesting photo of Generaloberst Erhard Raus.
 Notice the pip configuration on his shoulderboards for Generaloberst rank; three pips in a row instead of the triangular configuration.
 We might assume this was done in the field upon learning of a promotion, as it would certainly be easier just to push a new pip in the center between the other two pips.
 This uniform survived the war and is in an American collection.
 There is also a surviving uniform of Rommel’s that has three pips in this same configuration, and it has a period photo documenting that one in wear too.
 These days if a collector were to encounter the pips for Generaloberst rank arranged in a linear fashion like this they would be deemed fake, incorrect or “put together”.
-Obviously when it came rank upgrades, these Generals had more to be concerned about in fighting a war than what militaria collectors’ expectations of their insignia placement would be in 75 years!!
+Obviously when it came to rank upgrades, these Generals had more to be concerned about in fighting a war than what militaria collectors’ expectations of their insignia placement would be in 75 years!!

 General Officer Shoulderboard Variants